OpenActTextDev/LifeCon/README.md

 https://stackoverflow.com/questions/38004148/another-git-process-seems-to-be-running-in-this-repository)
 7. Now, we can leave the shell
     *  Git tab ==> Commit ==>Provide a short descriptive name
-    *  Then hit the push (up arrow)
+    *  Then hit the push (up arrow).
+When it asks for authentication, put in your Github name.
+Use the personal access token instead of the Github password.
 Hopefully everything goes up to Github.
 8. Finally to get the world to see your page:
     *  Settings ==> GitHub pages ==>Check it out here! ==>
     *  Source Change "None" to "main".
 Change "/root" to "/docs" .
 Then save.